Answering All Your Sushi Inquiries

 1. Is Wasabi high in sodium?
 I’m trying to cut down on the salt and I know Miso is very high and so is Soy Sauce. – Preston

 Real wasabi has less than 1 milligram of sodium per 4oz serving, which is effectively zero.
-The ‘fake’ wasabi that is served usually instead of the real item however has around 100mg of sodium per serving, significantly more than the real deal.
+The fake wasabi (if it’s more like putty than a grated green root, it’s not real wasabi) that is served usually instead of the real item however has around 100mg of sodium per serving, significantly more than the real deal.

 If your sushi place has the real item, we would ask for that if you are really reducing sodium, although 100mg is still not a huge amount, while it may make a difference, it isn’t a large amount when compared to the sodium on the daily foods we eat.
 You are correct about soy sauce and miso having high sodium contents.